What, Exactly, Is Composting?

 Workshops, classes and demonstrations on composting are given throughout the year.

-Compost bins suitable for backyard composting of yard waste are sold by the Cooperative Extension, and by DSWA, for a reduced price of $20 each.
+Compost bins suitable for backyard composting of yard waste are available from the Cooperative Extension, Delaware Solid Waste Authority and DNREC.

 Please use the phone numbers below to inquire about directions and hours.